-Germ-line mutations in eleven different susceptible genes have been identified as a cause of pheochromocytoma or paraganglioma.
-Mutations of some of these genes [genes encoding subunits B, D, C, and A of mitochondrial enzyme succinate dehydrogenase (SDH), and von Hippel-Lindau (VHL) gene] may be directly involved in induction of oxidative stress (Pacák 2011).
+Germ-line mutations in eleven susceptible genes have been identified as a cause of pheochromocytoma or paraganglioma.
+Mutations of some 332 Turková et al. Vol. 62 of these genes [genes encoding subunits B, D, C, and A of mitochondrial enzyme succinate dehydrogenase (SDH), and von Hippel-Lindau (VHL) gene] may be directly involved in induction of oxidative stress (Pacák 2011).